victoriahawkins/FileDownloader/README.md

 The majority of unit testing was to exercise the parsing code in SequenceTests.swift.
 Fake data as well as a sample slice of the apache test file were used.
 The tests to load a sample file, parse the file into arrays of pages visited, grouping and sorting are completely covered by this unit test class.

 ### FileDownloaderTests
 The intention of these tests is to exercise FileDownloadClient networking code.
 The test will download a sample large file and exercise most of the client class.
-This set of tests needs to be enhanced to allow mocking and testing various failure conditions such as file not found, network not available, etc.
+Tests were also added to simulate a URLSession and URLSessionDownloadTask using protocols, extensions and mock classes.
+The mocking code was added to FileDownloadClient.